yogurt-foundation/yogurt-css-documentation/docs/interactivity/cursor.md

 ## Cursor

-Utilities for controlling the cursor style when hovering over an element.
+Utilities for manipulating the cursor style when hovering over an element.

 ### Usage